cnavotka/navotka-soundsystem/README.md

 This project is based on myself.
 I am a DJ and producer.
 The styles of music that I play are dub, breakbeat, hip hop, bass and experimental.
 The idea is to showcase myself, let the people know more about me and get some gigs.

+## Project Resubmission
+This is a resubmission, as per I talked with Student Care, I only need to change the points I failed.
+LO 2 2.2 Fails to pass through the official validator (Jigsaw) by a single case.
+LO 2 2.6 Bootstrap grid isn't utilized well on the gallery pages for small screen sizes.
+The navbar should have been ideally a collapsible burger bar which would allow users to navigate sections without any hassle.
+LO 3 3.2 Wireframes or relevant screenshots are missing.
+LO 3 3.9 Empty CSS file should be removed.

 ## UX
 The website is aimed at people who like this type of music.
 The colour palette mimicks the 70's as it is the origin of those beats.
 In this way I can show possible customers that even though I play mostly new tunes, I am rooted in the origins of the genre.